glowkeeper/glowkeeper.github.io/public/assets/posts/about/cv.md

 ## Education

-- September 2024 - March 2025: Postgraduate Certificate in Higher Education
+- September 2024 - March 2025: Postgraduate Certificate in Higher Education (PGCertHE)
 - February 2016 - March 2020: PhD in Informatics at the University of Sussex
 - September 2010 – January 2014: MSc Architecture: Advanced Environmental and Energy Studies from the Centre for Alternative Technology
 - January 2005 – September 2008: Diploma in Mathematics from the Open University
 - September 2003 – September 2004: MSc (Distinction) in Music Technology from City University, London
 - September 1994 - June 1998: BSc (Hons) 1st class in Computer Science from the University Of North London
 - January 1992 - January 1993: Applications Programming in COBOL - City & Guilds 424

+## Professional Accreditation

+- Fellow of Advance HE (FHEA)

 ## Contact Details